 This year on the EGU General Assembly blog there will be guest posts from participants about their research and their impressions of sessions.
 These are personal points of view not EGU corporate views.
-If you would like to contribute a research viewpoint, please email us.
+If you would like to contribute a research or session viewpoint, please email us.

 This perspective from the European Geosciences Union General Asembly 2011 is from Thomas Smith about how to maximise your poster presentation.
 Thomas’ research was presented in NH7.2/AS4.14/BG2.17 Fire in the Earth System: Impacts and Feedbacks.

 In a world of multi-touch interfaces, e-readers, and televisions the size of cinema screens, it is not hard to imagine the day when the poster boards at the EGU general assembly are replaced by large, interactive devices, automatically downloading their designated poster for each day from “the cloud”.
 In the mean time, I decided that I would compliment my paper poster with an online interactive poster (iPoster!).

 With three days until my poster presentation in the session on ‘Fire in the Earth System: Impacts and Feedbacks’, I was offered the opportunity to present my poster as a summary in the oral programme of the session.
 Whilst struggling to summarise my poster in four Powerpoint slides, it occurred to me that it would be much better to simply exhibit the poster as a Prezi, a navigable, zoomable, interactive poster, complete with photo and video galleries.
 Not only did this go down well in the poster summary, but it also proved useful when describing my research in the poster session itself.
 If you have a poster presentation, but feel that animations or videos are important to communicate your research, this is a very good way of integrating the audiovisuals with your poster.